arzooo-tech/cloud-dev/README.md

 1. This creates all the necessary resources that are needed for deploying dockerized application on AWS ECS
 2. Deploy a branch from any of the github repository which needs to be tested/deployed on AWS ECS
-3. Outputs a endpoint/DNS which points to application Deployed
+3. Outputs a endpoint/DNS which points to application Deployed and publishes application logs to kibana

 # UseCases and Features